yfiua/spotlight-presenter/README.md

 # Spotlight Presenter
-Browser extension for creating a **spotlight effect** around your mouse cursor, ideal for presentations and screen sharing.
+Browser extension for creating a **spotlight effect** around your mouse cursor, ideal for presentations and screen sharing, where you want to highlight content directly inside the browser.

 Hold down the **right mouse button** to enable the spotlight, and release it to disable.
 Optionally, you can disable/enable the extension through the popup menu.

 ---